 Contrary to what you might assume, there are so many reasons to visit Boise, Idaho, including attractions for city people and nature-lovers alike.
-Here are my picks for what to do, where to stay, where to eat and drink and more!
+You’ll need a full day at the very least to explore a good amount of what this city has to offer!
+Here are my picks for what to do, where to stay, where to eat and drink and more in Idaho’s capital city.
 This Boise city guide is a living document that I’ll be updating after each future trip!

 WHERE TO STAY IN BOISE: